TRAINING FOR TWO

 Category Two is often the most challenging to manage because it requires ongoing assessment and clinical judgment.

-Two Options for Monitoring in Labor
+Two Options for Fetal Monitoring in Labor

 1. Continuous Fetal Monitoring (CFM)